-The data was collected via LoRa Sensor Nodes and sent to the cloud via the LoRa Gateway.
+The data was collected via LR Sensor Nodes and sent to the cloud via the LR Gateway.

-While Seeed SenseCAP provides the wireless sensor network solution to collect and monitor environmental data, Kebai integrates SenseCAP solution with the controlling system to achieve the following goals:
+While Seeed SenseCAP provides the wireless sensor network solution to collect and monitor environmental data, our partner integrates SenseCAP solution with the controlling system to achieve the following goals:

 - Automatically fertilize and irrigate the plants: When SenseCAP detects deficiency (lower than the preset value) in soil moisture or fertilizer, it triggers the fertilizing and irrigation systems to fertilize and water.